-Wine, a product of excellence in the French style ... everyone loves it!
-To the glory of the winegrowers, their working methods and their products, the wine and vine museums are booming.
-Their number is steadily increasing which proves the interest of the French in the products they consume and the popularity of the profession.
+Wine, a product of French excellence... everyone is crazy about it!
+To the glory of winegrowers, their working methods and their products, wine and vine museums are booming.
+Their number is regularly increasing, which proves the interest of the French for the products they consume and the popularity of the profession.
 They are also important cultural actors for the development of wine tourism inFrance.
-From Gaillac to Bordeaux via Beaune , all the regions are in tune and offer to discover the history, gestures and products that make their wines special.
-As a couple, a family or with colleagues, set off to discover its wine museums!
+From Gaillac to Bordeaux via Beaune , all regions are getting into the spirit of things and offering to discover the history, the gestures and the products that make their wines special.
+As a couple, as a family or with colleagues, set off to discover these wine museums!

-Between twovisits and tastings at the estate, take the time to visit the Burgundy Wine Museum.
+Between twovisits and tastings at the estate, take the time to visit the Burgundy wine museum.
 The Burgundy museum presents an impressive collection of bottles, jars and other wine-related products.
 Nestled in the heart of the Hôtel des Ducs de Bourgogne, this museum will delight young and old alike with a very appreciable outdoor space.
-After the obligatory review of the stages of wine-making, you can let yourself be tempted by the olfactory workshop which will make you discover the perfumes of Burgundy wine.
+After the obligatory review of the stages of wine making, you can let yourself be tempted by the olfactory workshop which will make you discover the perfumes of Burgundy wine.

 Les Grappes offers many activities and tastings at winegrowers' homes in all French wine-growing regions